Xunnamius/unified-utils/packages/remark-remove-url-trailing-slash/README.md

 <p align="center" width="100%">
 <!-- symbiote-template-region-end -->

-remark plugin that removes trailing slashes from the ends of all URLs
+A remark plugin that removes trailing slashes from the ends of all URLs

 <!-- symbiote-template-region-start 2 -->

 </p>

 <hr />